Determining Fair Market Value

 Gauging goodwill is a way of approximating the future success of a business.
 There are two different categories of goodwill: personal and professional.
 Professional goodwill is the likelihood that a client will return to the business for goods or services in the future.
 Personal goodwill is the positive reputation stemming from the professional involved in business, such as education and experience.

-Call an experienced family lawyer in Manchester, NH, with an understanding of business valuation today at (603) 623-1003, or send us a message online.
+Call an experienced family law attorney with an understanding of business valuation today at (603) 623-1003 or send us a message online.
 Schedule a complimentary case review and see how we can craft a valuation strategy tailored to your situation.